Alez87/pokedex/README.md

 This application has been conceived to be used in a test environment.
 If you want to use it in production environment be aware of:
 - add an autentication system
-- add log with widely libraries like the env_logger crate, avoiding println!()
+- add log like the env_logger crate, avoiding println!()
 - rember to use the '--release' flag when building or running
 - in general, use a framework, to ease of modification and to benefit from large user-based adoption.